MagdaPuch/graphql-editor/README.md

 ## How It Works

 Create GraphQL nodes and connect them to generate a database schema.
-You can also use builtin text IDE with GraphQL syntax validation.
+You can also use built-in text IDE with GraphQL syntax validation.

 <br />